Frequently Asked Questions

 Therefore, you can choose where and what to eat depending on what you’d like to do.

-What are the amenities of the accommodation ?
+What are the amenities of the accommodation?

-• Shared bathroom
+• A shared bathroom

-• Parking spaces
+• Free parking spaces

-5.1 Cancellation by the Participant
+5.1 Cancelation by the Participant

 • The 50% deposit is non-refundable.